To our shareholders and investors

 1. Operating and financial review

-During the first half of the fiscal year (from April 1, 2023 to September 30, 2023), the global economic outlook remained uncertain mainly due to global inflation, rising interest rates, and a slowdown in the Chinese economy.
+During the first half of the fiscal year (from April 1, 2024 to September 30, 2024), the global economy remained generally favorable, despite downside risks associated with the sluggish Chinese economy and concerns about a slowdown in the U.S. economy.

-Consequently, the Group posted operating income of 19,060 million yen, down 22.1% from the same period of the previous fiscal year, and ordinary income of 20,838 million yen, down 16.3%.
-Net income attributable to shareholders of the parent company was 14,206 million yen, down 16.5%.
+Consequently, the Group posted operating income of 38,144 million yen, up 100.1% from the same period of the previous fiscal year, and ordinary income of 38,186 million yen, up 83.3%.
+Net income attributable to shareholders of the parent company was 29,712 million yen, up 109.2%.

 2. Outlook for the fiscal year ending March 31, 2024